 Projects can involve a combination of ground and space-based observations, space mission data analysis, laboratory work, computer modelling or simulation.

-Specific project details to be offered for 2019 start will be listed here.
+Specific project details to be offered will be listed on our website.

 Current/recent research projects

 - Physical properties of cometary nucleus analogues for Rosetta

 - Observing Rosetta's comet - the ground-based campaign